idleberg/mediathek-youtubedl-bookmarklet/README.md

 2. Next, install the bookmarklet from the [project website][website]

 3. Go to [MediathekViewWeb](http://mediathekviewweb.de/) and search for a movie.
-Click the bookmarklet to copy the download commands to your clipboard¹
+Click the bookmarklet to copy the download commands to your clipboard

 4. Paste the results to your Terminal – happy downloading!

-¹ Writing to the clipboard is only supported by Chrome-based browsers at this moment.
-Firefox users will have to copy the commands from the alert modal.

 ## License